OpenKneeboard/OpenKneeboard/docs/features/remote-controls.md

 These simple ones optionally take an argument to repeat the event - for example, to go forward 5 pages, run `...NEXT_PAGE.exe 5`.

+**WARNING**: like changing profiles in the app, , changing profiles via a remote control discard all of the user's notes, bookmarks, and all other state, e.g. the current page for each tab, DCS radio history, etc.

 ## `OpenKneeboard-RemoteControl-SET_PROFILE.exe`

 This must be ran with parameters: